 “If you have run with the footman, and they have wearied you, Then how can you contend with horses?
 And if in the land of peace, In which you trusted, they wearied you, Then how will you do in the floodplain of the Jordan?
 For even your brothers, the house of your father.
 Even they have dealt treacherously with you; Yes, they called a multitude after you.
 Do not believe them, Even though they speak smooth words to you.

-Last thought, when you are following Jesus and He has called you to something that even leaves you with your mouth wide open.
+Last thought, when you are following Jesus, and He has called you to something that even leaves you with your mouth wide open.
 Don’t be thrown for a loop when the enemy of our souls stirs up persecution.
 Unfortunately, he will, but down deep in your soul know this.
-No matter what know that God is allowing it to happen to purify your faith.
-He is allowing hard situations to test your heart toward Him, He is strengthening you spiritually so you will be able to run against the horses of our enemy.
-We are warrior’s and we have to be trained.
-Remember that we do not wrestle against people but we wrestle against our enemy Satan.
+No matter what remember that God is allowing it to happen to purify your faith.
+He is allowing hard situations to test your heart toward Him; He is strengthening you spiritually so you will be able to run against the horses of our enemy.
+We are warrior’s, and we have to be cross-trained.
+Remember that we do not wrestle against people, but we fight against our enemy Satan.
 Eph.
 6